 New entry requirement now in effect

-Note: The leniency period that allows travellers to board their flight without an eTA ends soon.
+Note: The leniency period that allows travellers to board their flight without an eTA ends November 9.
+Find answers to questions about applying for an eTA during this period.

 Applicants who are issued an initial study or work permit on or after August 1, 2015 will automatically be issued an eTA along with their permit.
 For work permit or study permit renewal applications, the eTA will not be automatically renewed.
 If you wish to exit and re-enter Canada by air, you will need to ensure that your eTA is still valid by consulting the Check Status Tool.
 If your eTA has expired, you will need to apply for a new one as soon as you can and before the eTA leniency period ends.